GianlucaGuarini/OSXKeyboard/README.md

 ## Subscribe(ch *chan string)

-Subscribe a channel receiveing the keyboard letters on any keypress
+Subscribe a channel receiving the keyboard letters on any keypress

 # Usage

-Build the following file from your `go/src` foler and then run it with `sudo`
+Build the following file from your `go/src` folder and then run it with `sudo`

 ```go